dcratfink/RevAI_HW/README.md

      and simplicity.
 Current reordering structure of the project to include the models and service layer for the api.

+     Update (12/19/2025):  Updated all model objects, removed id fields, change case to camel case and modified most default values.
+Added a sql folder.
+The sql script in it is just to initialize the mongodb with the schemas/collections.
+     Included some initial collections for each type.

 III.
 Developer Contacts:
         ricky.raymond.ratliff@gmail.com
         ricky.ratliff@dcratfink.com